|Application deadline:||31st August 2014|

-This MSc course is suitable for you if you want to work as a leader or manager in service based industries.
-You will learn the systems and techniques used to manage service industries and creation of value in the business across suppliers within the industry and within industry processes.
+This MSc course is suitable for you if you want to work as a leader or manager of service functions within a variety of industries.
+You will learn the systems and techniques used to manage service functions and creation of value in the business across suppliers within the industry and within industry processes.

 Through a combination of both practice and academic rigour you will develop the skills and knowledge to be able to:

 All courses are structured so that you take a combination of ten modules, complete ten post module assignments and execute a major research project.